Get help today 888-744-0069 or sign up for 24/7 text support.

 The Methamphetamine Market

-Methamphetamine has been a billion-dollar industry in the U.S. for a number of years, worth an estimated $13 billion in 2010, down from a high of $23 billion in 2005.
+Methamphetamine has been a billion-dollar industry in the U.S. for years, worth an estimated $13 billion in 2010, down from a high of $23 billion in 2005.

 The $13 billion spent annually on methamphetamine equates to a relatively high price per gram.
 Counterintuitively, the most money was made from the substance when it was cheapest in 2005.
 Since then, the drug recovered in price, then dropped to $328 per one quarter of a gram in 2010.